coder/docs/admin/satellites/global-access-url.md

----
-title: Global access URL configuration
+# Global access URL configuration
-description: |
-  Learn how to configure your primary and satellite deployments so that they share an access URL.
-state: alpha
----

 By default, the primary deployment and satellite deployments have different access URLs.
 Using two access URLs can confuse engineering teams when it comes